rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 <tt>isUnderflow</tt> returns <tt>TRUE</tt> if count is less than <i>M/2</i>.
 Therefore, <tt>isUnderflow()</tt> and
 <tt>isRich()</tt> can be implemented using one single function.

-Before we describe the node structures, it is important to know about amortized cost.
+Now it is time to examine a few examples of deletions in a B-Tree.